 - Record keeping – Emails, transcripts, recordings and instant messages become part of the counseling record.

 - Confidentiality – Distance counseling introduces a number of confidentiality concerns.
 Be sure to clearly communicate these risks to the consumer before using distance counseling.
 See email confidentiality for more information about mitigating security risks through encryption and other best practices for email confidentiality.

 - Technology failure and crises – Create a backup communication plan in the event that preferred technology fails or in case of a crises that requires immediate action.

 - Outline boundaries – Clearly communicate with consumers when you will be available and how quickly they can expect a response to an email, text message or phone call.

 - Informed Consent – Clearly address all of the points highlighted above as well as any other points relevant to your practice in your informed consent document.
 See the “creating an informed consent form” section below for more information.

 Responding to negative review:

-The internet is an interactive environment where any user with Google or Yelp account can leave a positive or negative review.
+The internet is an interactive environment where any user with Google or Yelp account can leave a positive or negative online review.
 While positive comments are generally welcome, negative comments can be difficult to address.
 In general, avoid deleting negative comments unless they directly violate your agency’s terms of service.
-A knee-jerk reaction may be to rant back about how difficult they were to work with, but this is not professional or constructive and may even violate confidentiality (Kolmes, 2012).
 The best course of action with a negative comment may be to ignore it and hope that over time positive reviews outshine negative reviews.
 However, if you feel a response is warranted, keep it brief and invite the reviewer to contact you privately.
 If you find that your agency has a negative online presence, you can apply the strategies for cleaning up a consumer’s online reputation to the agency.

 Guidelines for Creating and Informed Consent Form